abhijeetcode07-ai/scheme-navigator/README.md

 # SchemeSetu

-### A conversational government-scheme finder for Indian students
+### A conversational government-scheme finder for Indian citizens

 <p align="center">
-  <strong>Discover the right government schemes in your language, with confidence.</strong>
+  <strong>Answer a few questions.
+Find the schemes you actually qualify for.
+Understand them in plain language.</strong>
 </p>

 <p align="center">